 Given the background, this paper explores Korean MNCs' foreign affiliatelevel data and contributes to the literature in three ways.
-First, we document a couple of interesting observations: (i) Korean MNCs conduct vertical FDI fairly actively, particularly pronounced for foreign affiliates located in emerging market countries4; (ii) a substantial portion of Korean foreign affiliates-accounting for around 30% (in terms of number) to 60% (in terms of revenue) of total manufacturing subsidiaries-sell (and buy) non-negligible amounts of products both to (from) related and unrelated firms at the same time.5 As such affiliates do not fit well to the existing categories of horizontal and vertical FDI, we classify them as hybrid vertical FDI.6 While the former finding implies that the predominant prevalence of horizontal FDI among U.S. MNCs reported in Ramondo et al. (2016) may not fully extend to other countries, the latter calls for alternative or extended models of FDI that can explain such a more complex sales (and buying) pattern of foreign affiliates.7
+First, we document a couple of interesting observations: (i) Korean MNCs conduct vertical FDI fairly actively, particularly pronounced for foreign affiliates located in emerging market countries4; (ii) a substantial portion of Korean foreign affiliates-accounting for around 30% (in terms of number) to 60% (in terms of revenue) of total manufacturing subsidiaries-sell (and buy) non-negligible amounts of products both to (from) related and unrelated firms at the same time.5 While the former finding implies that the predominant prevalence of horizontal FDI among U.S. MNCs reported in Ramondo et al. (2016) may not fully extend to other countries, the latter calls for alternative or extended models of FDI that can explain such a more complex sales (and buying) pattern of foreign affiliates.